radudilirici/Introduction-to-Robotics/Matrix game/README.md

 The best three scores are saved in EEPROM.

 ### The menu
 The menu has four options.
+While navigating through it, a animation will play on the matrices.
 #### 1. Play
 The first one is to play the game.
 After the option is selected, the player is announced that the game is starting and after a brief period of time the game will start.
 #### 2. Settings